wxt-dev/wxt-examples/examples/vanilla-puppeteer/README.md

 });
 ```

 Last step of the setup: we need to create a [custom Vitest environment](https://vitest.dev/guide/environment.html#custom-environment) responsible for managing Puppeteer.
-We need to launch a browser before each test file, add some global variables, and close the browser after the tests run:
+It will need to launch a browser before each test file, define a few global variables, and close the browser after the tests run:

 ###### e2e/vitest-environment-puppeteer.ts